 It’s quiet, and the clear blue skies and forest air are a sanctuary for the soul.
-When our Heart of Sound team visited in April 2017, we all fell in love and felt that it was like coming home… Module 2 in April 2018 will be our first time in a new location, but we’re sure you’re going to love it!
+When our Heart of Sound team visited in April 2017, we all fell in love and felt that it was like coming home… Module 2 in April 2018 was nothing short of amazing for all of us.

-On April 15th, we’ll depart Rishikesh via shared taxi or Tempo Traveller (small bus) from Rishikesh at 8 in the morning, and take a leisurely drive through the mountain villages, fields, and forests.
+On April 7th, we’ll depart Rishikesh via shared taxi or Tempo Traveller (small bus) from Parmarth Niketan Ashram between 6-7AM in the morning, and take a leisurely drive through the mountain villages, fields, and forests.
 We’ll stop for chai, photos, and roadside scenery a few times, and about 6 hours later we’ll pull off the highway towards the glittering Ganga and enter the haven of our retreat house!
 We’ll be served a late lunch of local vegetable curry, fresh made breads, salad, and raita before we check into our rooms and have a rest for the remainder of the day.
 As soon as you reach there, you’ll realize it’s worth the drive!

 - 14 nights of shared accommodation.
 All rooms have their own bathrooms with hot water, which is either electric or solar-electric.

-– Breakfast is porridge, fruit, and chai, or paranthas, idli, etc.
+– Breakfast is porridge, fruit, and chai, or an Indian-style poha (spiced rice and vegetables), with dahl, etc.

-– Lunch is vegetable, dahl, rice, chapati, salad, and curd
+– Lunch is vegetable, dahl, rice, chapati, and curd

 – Afternoon chai and light snacks

-– Dinner is a different vegetable, soup, salad, and sometimes a sweet
+– Dinner is a different vegetable, soup, and sometimes a sweet

 Does NOT include:

-- Transportation if you choose to travel a different route, or at a different time, than our shared transit from Rishikesh on the 15th and the 30th.
+- Transportation if you choose to travel a different route, or at a different time, than our shared transit from Rishikesh on April 7th.